castore-dev/castore/packages/inmemory-event-storage-adapter/README.md

 yarn add @castore/inmemory-event-storage-adapter
 ```

-This package has `@castore/core` as peer dependencies, so you will have to install it as well:
+This package has `@castore/core` as peer dependency, so you will have to install it as well:

 ```bash
 # npm